RetroReversing/retroReversing/pages/leaks/Platinum.md

 * build - source code for all the tools
 * docs - documentation for some of the tools
 * include - empty folder
-* tests - contains 2 tests, one if a font viewer for DS, the other are roms for testing the Master Editor
+* tests - contains 2 tests, one if a font viewer for DS, the other are ROMs for testing the Master Editor
 * tools - Windows installers for the compiled tools

 ### Build (TwlToolsRED/build)
 Contains the source code for the following tools:
 * A9Ovl_Chk - Delphi/pascal project to check ARM9 overlay in rom?
-* AccessLogConverter - Perl script to conver access log format
+* AccessLogConverter - Perl script to convert access log format
 * BannerForcefulInserter - Forcefully inserts a Banner into an SRL ROM
 * CardToSD - DS tool to Dump Game Cartridge to SD card
 * ChinaKorea - empty folder